RockTomate/docs/docs/info/updates.md

 #### Steps
 - [Run Job] No longer fails when trying to run a "Loop" step in sub-Job
-- [Run Job] Fixed a bug when step is marked as successful even if sub-job failed `X`
+- [Run Job] Fixed a bug when step is marked as successful even if sub-job failed
+- [Run Job] Fixed a bug when step is marked as failed if one of the steps in sub-job has failed but is marked as "suppressed"
 - [Build Asset Bundles] Now correctly applies `Chunk Based` and `Uncompressed` options to asset bundles

 ---